Old Welsh: Features

-Page 141 (on which the text is written) also appears to hold more text written in Old Welsh below Latin, and a mysterious section where text appears to have been erased.
-No translations or transcripts have yet been offered for the text.
+Page 141 (on which the text is written) also has a Latin memorandum above the Old Welsh text.
+It appears to hold more text written below the main text, and a mysterious section where text appears to have been erased, both of which are partially overwritten with Old English text.
+No translations or transcripts have yet been offered for this section.

-It is also unknown why the particular page was used for the glosses, as little or no text appears to have been added to any other of the Lichfield Gospels.
-It is possible that the page was chosen to conceal the later added information.
+It is unknown why that particular page was used for the glosses, as little or no text appears to have been added to any of the other pages in the Lichfield Gospels.